 Gocta Waterfall is a very impressive waterfall surrounded by lush, exuberant vegetation.
-It has an aura of enchantment and mystery.
-This waterfall is 771 m. high.
+It has an aura of enchantment and mystery, this waterfall is 771 meters.
 That makes it the 3rd highest waterfall in Peru, and the 15th highest in the world.
-Around the world there are some amazing places, but nowhere has more fantastic top popular destinations than Peru.
+Around the world there are some amazing places, but nowhere has more fantastic destinations than Peru.
 In Peru we have a unique destination for each traveler where you will find that which your soul has been searching for.
-Gocta Waterfall is deep within in the Amazon Jungle where the air is full of the warble of the birds and the chatter of the insects.
+Gocta is deep within in the Amazon Jungle where the air is full of the warble of the birds and the chatter of the insects.
 The bright colors of the birds flash out of the multi-hued green background.
 As you wander through this virgin rainforest, you will feel like the very first explorer who has ever set foot here.

-The Gocta Waterfall is located near the towns of Cocachimba and San Pablo.
-Locals call these falls La Chorrera (the Spout).
-These falls have two drops: first drop is 231 m., and second drop is 540 m.
-Total drop is 771 m.
-There are some 22 different waterfalls in the area.
-Wildlife here is spectacular.
+Is located near the towns of Cocachimba and San Pablo, the locals call these falls La Chorrera (the Spout).
+These falls have two drops: first drop is 231 m., and second drop is 540 m., so, the total drop is 771 m.
+And there are some 22 different waterfalls in the area.
 You will be able to observe spectacled bears, Andean toucans, spatula-tailed hummingbirds, and the cocks-of-the-rock.
-This is a wonderful destination for adventurers who love trekking and connecting with the bosom of Mother Nature.
+This is a wonderful destination for adventurers who love trekking and connecting with the bosom of mother nature.

-In order to arrive at the pool at the base of the falls, it is necessary to hike through the cloud forest.
-Average walking time is 6 hours, (round trip).
+In order to arrive at the pool at the base of the falls, it is necessary to hike through the cloud forest, and the average walking time is 6 hours.
 Be sure to bring your bathing suit with you, because when you arrive at the pool at the base of the falls you will be enveloped by the rainbow filled mist.

-- Location of Gocta Watefall: in the district of Valera, in the province of Bongará, in the Amazonas region.
+- Gocta location: in the district of Valera, province of Bongará, Amazonas.